Monthly newsletter: Read the latest issue

 Advances in stem-cell research and genetic engineering, the globalization of medical practice and health-care policy, and the relationships between environmental quality and human health have raised critical ethical issues in medicine.
 It is crucial that doctors who are also trained in bioethics provide leadership in addressing these vital ethical challenges.

-KCUMB and Rockhurst University jointly offer an innovative program through which selected KCUMB medical students can earn dual degrees – a doctor of osteopathic medicine degree from KCUMB and a master of business administration in healthcare leadership from Rockhurst University.
+KCU and Rockhurst University jointly offer an innovative program through which selected KCU medical students can earn dual degrees – a doctor of osteopathic medicine degree from KCU and a master of business administration in healthcare leadership from Rockhurst University.

 In the new managed-care environment, physicians need to balance the quality of health care with considerations of cost.
 Through this program, our medical students become knowledgeable in the management languages of accounting, economics, finance, human resources, information technology, law, marketing and management.